TheRealAlexV/steamdeck-scripts/README.md

 - `Pipewire Fix`: Fixes an issue where audio won't return after coming back from sleep.
 - `Sudo NoPasswd`: Makes sudo on the deck account not require a password every time.
 - `auto-cpufreq`: Automatically optimize cpu speed and power with auto-cpufreq.
+- `Dock Resolution Fix`: For whatever reason the Gamescope configuration that the Deck ships with only allows external rendering at 1280x800(the native screen resolution).
+This lifts that cap and allows up to 1080p and higher refresh rates.

 # Install